 Day Two: Declutter your life.

 We need to throw out what we don’t need in order to make space for what we do need.
-All our stuff is like an anchor, it weighs us down.
-We are always terrified of losing all our “stuff.”
+Stuff is like an anchor, it weighs us down trapping us at the bottom of the ocean, weighed down by possessions and drowning in bills, clutter and expectations.
+Without the weight of all that stuff, we can float to the surface, towards the light.

 Start by cleaning out your closets, junk drawers and storage spaces.
 If you can’t do it all in one day, then schedule one day each week to purge a specified area of clutter.